fitz0017/realtime-bus-tracker/README.md

 # realtime-bus-tracker

 This tracker will show a standard, red marker for each buses' near-realtime location on a Google Map on the MBTA Bus Route #1.
 It updates every 15 seconds from the MBTA API.
-Uses standard light styling and
+Uses standard light styling and default map settings.

 ## Make It Run